 She was the inaugural winner of the Helen Dangar Memorial Art Bursary, which she used in 2018 to further her printmaking studies at Il Bisonte studio in Florence.
 She was assisted in this with a Quick Response grant provided by Regional Arts NSW through the Regional Arts Fund, an Australian Government initiative supporting the arts in regional, remote and very remote Australia.
 Her work has been selected for a number of national award exhibitions, including the 2019 Peebles Print Prize, Inkmasters in 2018 and 2016, and the 2018 Stanthorpe Art Prize.

-Her next solo show is "The uncivilized garden" opening at NERAM on Friday, February 5, 2020.
+Her solo show "The uncivilized garden" finished at NERAM on March 15, 2020.